 This is the perfect gift for college graduation.
 Or the best Christmas present you can give to the 20-something in your life.

-For everyone and anyone who is struggling through becoming an adult ...
+For everyone and anyone who is struggling to become an adult ...
 You need 101 Secrets for Your Twenties.

 How to Like Yourself: A Teen's Guide to Quieting Your Inner Critic and Building Lasting Self-Esteem by Cheryl M. Bradshaw MA